-DBA (LOCAL)

-PARENT NOTIFICATION

-The District shall notify parents of students in classrooms in which the regular teacher is not "highly qualified," as required by law.

-Notification shall not be required, however, when:

-- 1. The home campus teacher of a secondary school student assigned to a DAEP is considered the teacher-of-record; and - 2.
-The home campus teacher: - a.
-Is highly qualified, - b.
-Assigns and evaluates the student's coursework, - c.
-Provides substantially the same coursework and uses the same grading standards as in the regular classroom, - d.
-Has final authority on the coursework grades and the final grade for the course, and - e.
-Is regularly available for face-to-face consultation with the student and the DAEP teacher; and - 3.
-The DAEP teacher meets all applicable SBEC certification requirements.
+PARENT NOTIFICATION The District shall notify parents of students in classrood the regular teacher is not "highly qualified," as required Not ificatio on shall not be required, however, when:- 1. home campus teacher of a secondary school student as- ed to a DAEP is considered the teacher-of-record; and 2.
+The home campus teacher: a.
+Is highly qualified, b.
+Assigns and evaluates the student's coursework, C. Provides substantially the same coursework and uses the same grading standards as in the regular classroom, d.
+Has final authority on the coursework grades and the fi- nal grade for the course, and e.
+Is regularly available for face-to-face consultation with the student and the DAEP teacher; and 3.
+DAEP teacher meets all applicable SBEC certification irements.
+UPDATING CREDENTIALS gree es of h yees who have earned certificates, endorsements, or de- nigher rank since the previous school year shallmust file Superintendent:: 1. official college transcript showing the highest degree ned and date conferred.
+2. Proc of of the certificate or endorsement.
+CONTRACT PERSONNEL • erintendent or designee shall ensure that contract person- ess valid credentials before issuing contracts.
+SOCIAL SECURITY NUMBER ber DC] as ar .
+In a rict shall not use an employee's social security num- n employee identifier, except for tax purposes [see accordance with law, the District shall keep an em- social security number confidential.
+CPR AND FIRST AID CERTIFICATION mai first ntain n to employees required by law [see DBA(LEGAL)] to and submit to the District proof of current certification in nd cardiopulmonary resuscitation, the District includes the 1.
+Dist rict bus drivers; and 2. awa rict employees who are responsible for students while y from campus for an activity that is sponsored by the rict or UIL.

-UPDATING CREDENTIALS

-All employees who have earned certificates, endorsements, or degrees of higher rank since the previous school year shallmust file with the Superintendent:

-- 1. An official college transcript showing the highest degree earned and date conferred. - 2.
-Proof of the certificate or endorsement.

-CONTRACT PERSONNEL The Superintendent or designee shall ensure that contract personnel possess valid credentials before issuing contracts.

-SOCIAL SECURITY NUMBER

-The District shall not use an employee's social security number as an employee identifier, except for tax purposes [see DC].
-In accordance with law, the District shall keep an employee's social security number confidential.

-CPR AND FIRST AID CERTIFICATION

-In addition to employees required by law [see DBA(LEGAL)] to maintain and submit to the District proof of current certification in first aid and cardiopulmonary resuscitation, the District includes the following:

-- 1. District bus drivers; and - District employees who are responsible for students while away from campus for an activity that is sponsored by the District or UIL.

-DATE ISSUED: 11/5/20139/2007 UPDATE 9880 DBA(LOCAL)-X ADOPTED:

-Brackett ISD 136901